 Despite being raised on a multi-generational family farm, I was not lucky enough to have grown up in a house where cooking was encouraged.
 I do have a few go-to meals that I can prepare in a pinch, but I’m generally relegated to the clean-up crew.

 My oldest daughter has had this culinary education reinforced by working part-time for Chef Stephanie in the Turner Farm Teaching Kitchen.
 She’s been able to see firsthand what it takes to source, prepare and present amazingly delicious food on a larger scale.

-Even with this core set of culinary competencies under her belt, I’d still offer her the opportunity to attend Chef Stephanie’s upcoming “College Prep: Culinary Boot Camp” if not for the fact that her summer job (with the Turner Farm Summer Camp) prevents her being available.
+Even with this core set of culinary competencies under her belt, I’d still offer her the opportunity to attend Chef Stephanie’s upcoming “Teen Culinary Series” if not for the fact that her summer job (with the Turner Farm Crop Production team) prevents her being available.

 Handling knives.
 Sourcing ingredients.
 Mastering basic cooking techniques.